pluralsight/guides/in-review/java-and-j2ee/java-8-stream-api-part-1/article.md

 void forEach(Consumer<? super T> action)
 ```

-Since this method doesn't return a stream, it represents a terminal operation.
+Since this method doesn't return a stream, it is a terminal operation.

-Using it is not different than the other methods:
+Using it is not different from using the other methods:
 ```java
 Stream<String> stream = words.stream();
 // As an anonymous class